Beveren rabbit

 The Beveren is one of the oldest and largest breeds of fur rabbits.
 It was first bred in Beveren, a small town near Antwerp in Belgium.
-Their coats can be blue, white, black and lilac, though not all of these varieties are ARBA-recognized.
+Their coats can be blue, white, black and lilac, though not all of these varieties are recognized by the American Rabbit Breeders Association (ARBA).
 There is a rare variety called the Pointed Beveren, which comes in the same colors but has white tipped hairs.
 The blue variety is the original.

 The Beveren rabbit is a rare breed.
 They are well tempered, clean, and smart.
 Beverens are full of energy, and love to explore the outdoors.
-They are recognized by the American Rabbit Breeders Association in three different colors, Black, Blue, and White.
+They are recognized by the ARBA in three different colors, Black, Blue, and White.
 The coat should be dense and glossy with a gentle rollback fur type.
 Fur length is rather long having an average of 1 1/4 to 1 1/2 inches.
 This large breed has a pronounced mandolin shape.
 Senior Bucks weight 8 to 11 pounds and Senior Does weight 9 to 12 pounds (American Rabbit Breeders Association (2016) Standard of Perfection.
 Bloomington, Il: Author).
 Their litters are large, the young grow fairly fast, and the does are typically docile and make good mothers.